ai-rendering

 4. Check the geometry

-Compare openings, rooflines, and floor levels.
-Iterate one change at a time.
+Compare repeated outputs for camera, openings, rooflines, edges, and floor levels.

 Will an AI render change my building's proportions?

 Use the model view as a constraint.
 Do not ask for "a new villa" when you want your own house.
 Say "render this model as a Scandinavian timber house."
-Then check windows, parapets, stairs, and floor heights before you send the image.
+Then check windows, parapets, stairs, and floor heights.
+One aligned output proves only that run.

 Screenshot to render vs sketch to render: what is the difference?